KennethYoel/JottrDemo/README.md

 To switch between the three main views simply tap on the links, and to go back use the navigation bar or tap done.

 ## Pages
 All generated content is done on Jottr custom text editor I like to call pages.
-Pages are similar to Notes, in that a title or a file name isn't required.
+Pages are similar to Notes, in that a title or a file name isn't required and the pages are saved automatically.
 Pages can hold any amount of text.
 You request pages via the navigation bar New Page 􀈎 button found in the collection/page list or in the editor.

+## Editor
+You'll arrive at the *editor* when launching a new page via New Page 􀈎 button or tapping a one of the *pages* in the *page list*, and on the navigation bar from the right-if the iPhone's virtual keyboard is active-you'll see the *new page*, *menu*, and a *submit* button.